belay09/vue-contact-app-user-experiance/README.md

 - [VS Code](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar) (and disable Vetur) + [TypeScript Vue Plugin (Volar)](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin).
 ## programer
-this is a vue simple to do web applocation which uses fakeql api as a datasourece  using graphql
+this is a vue simple to do web applocation which uses fakeql api as a datasourece  using graphqlxfbgsx